dodoni/dodoni.github.io/Documentation.md

 **Dodoni.XLIntegration**:
 Serves as Excel Add-In for the Dodoni.net project that provides UDF's (user defined functions) for most of the functionality of the Dodoni.net project.
 The source code is _not yet published_.

-### 5. Further documentation
+## 5. Further documentation
 * A documentation of the API of the Dodoni.net framework is part of the distribution.
 * The unit tests of the Dodoni.net project serves as _living documentation_.

 _**... for the Excel Add-In:**_
 * A documentation of the UDF's (user defined functions) provided by the Excel Add-In of the Dodoni.net project is still not available, but the distribution contains several example Excel sheets.
 * _The name of each user defined function (UDF) of the Add-In starts with 'do' which can be interpreted as **do** for doing or as short-name for **Do**doni.net._

-{anchor:anchorHowto}
-### 6. Howto
+## 6. Howto
 * **....write _individual_  Excel Add-Ins with [Excel-DNA](exceldna.codeplex.com) and Dodoni.net?**

 Create a new .net project (at least .NET 4.0).
 Add references at least to the following assemblies of the distribution of [Excel-DNA](exceldna.codeplex.com) and Dodoni.net:
 * Dodoni.BasicComponents.dll,
 * Dodoni.XLBasicComponents.dll,
 * ExcelDna.Integration.dll.

-Copy the 32- or 64-bit XLL file of [Excel-DNA](exceldna.codeplex.com) to the directory of the binaries of your .net project and store it under a file name of your choice.
+Copy the 32- or 64-bit XLL file of [Excel-DNA](https://excel-dna.net) to the directory of the binaries of your .net project and store it under a file name of your choice.
 Create a text file with the same file name and suffix .dna with the following content:

 ```xml
 <DnaLibrary RuntimeVersion="v4.0">